-Consumer Tips: Call Don’t Click, tips for retrieving your federally mandated free credit report
+Consumer Tips: How you can retrieve your federally mandated free credit report

 Before you call, click, or mail for your federally mandated free credit report, read these tips to help you avoid potential problems and pitfalls.

 This tip sheet includes Online Tips, Mailing and Phone Tips, Phone-in Tips, and Resources.

 The simplest way of accessing your free credit report is to either call or to mail for the report.
 Please see the tips below for more information about these ways of accessing your credit report.
 However, if you do decide to retrieve your free credit report via the Internet at the official www.annualcreditreport.com site, please make sure you go to the correct site.
 You do not have to pay to receive your free annual credit report.
 If you are on a site that is asking you to pay for your credit report, double check the spelling of the site, or use the call-in and mail-in methods.

 Here are some more details on how to get to the right site:

 Check to make sure you are accessing the official annualcreditreport.com site.
 Many fake, imposter domains have been put up.
 These domains can be very misleading, and typically will not help you find your way to your federally mandated free credit report.